JohnnyHopp/PaDiM-EfficientNetV2/README.md

 ## Features

 * The current SOTA from EfficentNet family, EfficentNet_NS(Noisy Student) and EfficientNetV2, are used as the feature extractor
-* The conv_inv instead of conv is saved to speed up the calculation of mahalanobis distance
+* The cov_inv instead of cov is saved to speed up the calculation of mahalanobis distance
 * Optimize both torch and numpy methods to calculate mahalanobis distance
+* Save train params, mean and cov_inv, in hdf5 format instead of pickle in case of OOM issue when memory is limited

 ## Requirement